1 In Custody After Pursuit Through NE Oklahoma City - NewsBreak

 A single mother from McLoud is asking for help after her car was stolen and crashed following a high-speed chase Thursday afternoon.
 Oklahoma City Police identified the suspect in the chase Friday morning as 22-year-old Hunter Berry.
 Berry is in custody, facing at least half a dozen charges, including eluding...

-POTTAWATOMIE COUNTY, Okla. — A 62-year-old man is dead after he was hit by a pickup truck on Interstate 40, according to the Oklahoma Highway Patrol (OHP).
-According to OHP, the collision occurred around 11:30 p.m. on Jan.
-7 on Interstate 40, about two miles west of Shawnee.
-OHP...
+A 62-year-old man was hit and killed by a vehicle late Saturday night in Pottawatomie County, according to the Oklahoma Highway Patrol.
+Troopers said the crash happened at around 11:27 p.m. on the eastbound lanes of I-40 at mile marker 180, about two miles west of Shawnee, Okla.
+A vehicle...

 Runners Gather To Train For Oklahoma City Memorial Marathon